Access. Navigate. Thrive

 The BAME Woman in Law supports women from minority ethnic backgrounds, including Black, Asian and Minority Ethnic (BAME) women, to access, navigate, and thrive in the legal profession in England and Wales.

-Through our mentorship programme, webinars, and events, we provide focused support to help our community build practical skills, grow in confidence, and expand their professional networks.
+Through our flagship mentorship programme, Be Mentored, webinars, and events, we provide focused support to help our community build practical skills, grow in confidence, and expand their professional networks.
 We aim to reduce socio-economic barriers and create a stronger sense of belonging within the legal sector.

 Be Mentored